maughmer/nodejs-react/README.md

 and makes use of REST APIs, JWT, async-await, and websockets to emit updates to other instances of the app.

+## Releases

+The node-react-rest release contains examples of using MongoDB with REST, while the node-react-graphql release contains examples of using MongoDB with GraphQL.

 ## Installing MongoDB

 https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/